-- A. Current and Projected Portfolio Position - B. Interest Rate Outlook: The Council's, Arlingclose's - C. Specified Investments for use by the Council - D. Non-Specified Investments for use by the Council
+- (i) Current and Projected Portfolio Position - (ii) Interest Rate Outlook: The Council's, Arlingclose's - (iii) Specified Investments for use by the Council - (iv) Non- Specified Investments for use by the Council - (v) Credit Ratings

 1. Background

 - 1.1.
 The Chartered Institute of Public Finance and Accountancy's Code of Practice for Treasury Management in Public Services (the "CIPFA TM Code") and the Prudential Code require local authorities to determine the Treasury Management Strategy Statement (TMSS) and Prudential Indicators on an annual basis.
 The TMSS also incorporates the Investment Strategy as required under the CLG's Investment Guidance. - 1.2.
 CIPFA has defined Treasury Management as: